Central Auckland > GPs / Accident & Urgent Medical Care > ProCare >

 Description

-Welcome to the Freemans Bay Medical Centre listing.
-We like to provide a warm and welcoming environment for our patients.
+Welcome to Freemans Bay Medical Centre.
+We seek to provide a warm and welcoming environment for our patients.
 Our integrated practice team works hard to provide the highest quality general practice, recognising the importance of disease prevention, health promotion and lifestyle balance for long term wellbeing.

 Doctors